Home » Tanzanian medic honoured by UK government for promoting science

-Dar es Salaam.
-A Tanzanian medical researcher and innovator, Dr Lwidiko Edward Mhamilawa, has been recognized by the United Kingdom government for work he has done in grooming young scientists in his country.
+A Tanzanian medical researcher and innovator, Dr. Lwidiko Edward Mhamilawa, has been recognized by the United Kingdom government for work he has done in grooming young scientists in his country.

-The medic, has been announced as the Commonwealth Point of Light Awardee recipient, an award that recognises outstanding individual volunteers – people who are making a change in their community.
+The medic has been announced as the Commonwealth Point of Light Awardee recipient, an award that recognizes outstanding individual volunteers – people who are making a change in their community.

-Dr Lwidiko, a graduate of Muhimbili University of Health and Allied Sciences(Muhas) co-founded ‘ProjeKt Inspire’ which has introduced a child-centred approach to learning Science, Technology, Engineering, and Mathematics (STEM) subjects, reaching almost 20,000 schoolchildren.
+Dr. Lwidiko, a graduate of the Muhimbili University of Health and Allied Sciences(Muhas) co-founded ‘Projekt Inspire’ which has introduced a child-centered approach to learning Science, Technology, Engineering, and Mathematics (STEM) subjects, reaching almost 20,000 schoolchildren.

-Lwidiko and his team of 50 volunteers run bootcamps, workshops, and mentoring programmes to encourage children into science and the charity has positively impacted the learning paradigm for students and teachers nationally.
+Lwidiko and his team of 50 volunteers run boot camps, workshops, and mentoring programs to encourage children into science and the charity has positively impacted the learning paradigm for students and teachers nationally.